ikamensh/flynt/README.md

                         and print the converted version.
 The snippet must use single quotes or escaped double quotes.
+  --no-tp, --no-transform-percent
+                        Don't transform % formatting to f-strings
+                        (default: do so)
+  --no-tf, --no-transform-format
+                        Don't transform .format formatting to
-  -tc, --transform-concats
+                        f-strings (default: do so) -tc, --transform-concats
                         Replace string concatenations (defined as +
                         operations involving string literals) with